aelfakih/Manage-Chia-Farm/README.md

 > Script was tested with python 3.9 on Windows 10

+#Installation
+Open the included config.yaml file and enter the path to chia's config.yaml into the chia_config_file variable.
+The format is usually something like this (change the USERNAME to match your path):
+> chia_config_file: C:\Users\USERNAME\.chia\mainnet\config\config.yaml

+Load required libraries using the following command
+> pip install -r .\install.txt

 # Usage
-1. Open main.py and edit the *plot_dirs* variable to include a list of the plot directories you want to manage.
-Once you have finish making your changes, you are ready to scan your farm..
+To run this program, execute the following command

-1. run **python main.py**
+> **python main.py**

 # Example output